TreeNemt/BAD-USB/README.md

 # BAD-USB
-cool scripts that i wrote and use
+cool scripts that i wrote and use BUT some are crazy so yeah be warned if you  like then   please consider subscribing